Yusen-Peng/DRIP/README.md

 #### Debugging list

-- [ ] RelaxedBernoulli requires (0, 1) open-interval values to pass in
+- [ ] FP16 underflow/overflow when it comes to RelaxedBernoulli
-  - [x] add clamping after sigmoid and before RelaxedBernoulli
+  - [failed] add clamping after sigmoid and before RelaxedBernoulli
+  - [failed] force boundary logit computation in FP32
+  - [failed] use logits without converting to probabilities
+  - [x] reduce learning rate (from 1e-4 to 5e-5)

 #### new experiments